 These projects are readily identifiable as they require the preparation of an EA classification letter by which ENV approves the "downgrade" from EIS to EA.
 For "a highway project of four or more lanes on a new location," refer to the explanation of "highway at a new location" in Section 3.1, above.
 To prepare an NOA for a final EA, use ENV's Template: Final EA Notice of Availability, which is available on the Public Involvement Toolkit.
-For such projects, the NOA of the final EA must be issued as described above in Section 9.0 and published at least once in a local newspaper having general circulation in the area affected by the project.
+For such projects, the NOA of the final EA must be issued as described above in Section 9.0 and-published at least once in a local newspaper having general circulation in the area affected by the project.
 The NOA of the final EA can be published in any section of the newspaper and in any format, although it is recommended that the notice not be published in the legal notices section.
-If there is no local newspaper in the area affected by the project.
-If the project is in a newspaper having general circulation in the area affected by the project.
-If the project is in a county with a population of at least 30,000 and not more than 42,000 that borders the Red River (currently only Fannin County meets this definition), then the notice may be published in a digital newspaper that meets certain requirements - see Texas Government Code 2051.0441(b-1).
+If there is no local newspaper in the area affected by the project, the project sponsor publishes the NOA of the final EA in a newspaper having general circulation in the area affected by the project.
 Thirty calendar days after issuance and publication of this NOA, the FONSI may be signed and a separate NOA for the FONSI may be issued (no newspaper notice is required for the NOA for the FONSI - follow the publication/distribution requirements discussed above under Section 9.0).